Curtis-Hatter/Song-Translation-Application/README.md

 # Song Translation Application

-### This is the repository for Project 1.
-#### Group members: Curtis, Mark, Megan, Michaela & Tyler
+#### Contributors: Curtis, Mark, Megan, Michaela & Tyler

 ## Overview
 #### This Song Translation Application will utilize API's in order to provide the user with a fun and informative musical experience.
 The user experience within the browser will be enhanced by stylish CSS (powered by [Bulma](https://bulma.io/)), a user friendly HTML layout, and Javascript to dynamically update these elements.
-The decumentation of each API can be found using the links below:
+The documentation of each API can be found using the links below:

 ##### [Provide Lyrics](https://developer.musixmatch.com/)
 ##### [Pirate Translator](https://funtranslations.com/api/pirate)